xraypy/xraylarch/doc/installation.rst

 .. warning::

-   As of this writing (January, 2022), there are several reports of the binary installation not working on Linux.
-We're looking into this.
+   There have been reports of the binary installation not working well on all Linux systems.
+We recommend using GetLarch.sh on Linux

 For Linux, download the `Larch for Linux`_ shell installer file, then open a Terminal, use `cd` to move to the download folder (typically `$HOME/Downloads`) and run::

-    ~> bash ./xraylarch-2021-07-Linux-x86_64.sh
+    ~> bash ./xraylarch-2022-04-Linux-x86_64.sh

 Desktop shortcuts as ``.desktop`` files will be created on all Linux platforms, but whether these actually appear on your desktop depends on the Windowing system used:  they will appear on the